EdJoPaTo/grammy-inline-menu/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Versions**
-Did you updated telegraf and telegraf-inline-menu to the latest version?
+Did you updated grammY and grammy-inline-menu to the latest version?
-* Version of telegraf:
+* Version of grammy:
-* Version of telegraf-inline-menu:
+* Version of grammy-inline-menu:

 What version of NodeJS (and TypeScript) do you use?
 * Version of NodeJS: